ChrisPenner/CMPT370/doc/impl/implementation.md

 use and we would pair program to link the modules together in a sensible way.
 The modules we decided on were as follows:

-TODO

-* Views and GUI
+* Views and GUI - Erik
-* Controller and game logic
+* Controller and game logic - Evan
-* Forth Parser and Robot importer
+* Forth Parser and Robot importer - Chris

 ## Use of External Libraries